 Each exercise consists of multiple parts.
 In most cases the solution required for the early parts can be reused in a modular fashion in later parts.
 Also, the solutions produced for early exercises are often reusable for parts of more advanced exercises.
 Our basic approach is to encourage students to develop their circuits in small increments and to build larger circuits in a modular, hierarchical fashion.

 As an aid for Course Instructors, we provide complete solutions in Verilog and VHDL code for all lab exercises.
-Password-controlled access to these solutions is provided through the Intel® FPGA Academic Program.
-To request access, the Course Instructor must be a Member of the Intel FPGA Academic Program and can submit a request for Solutions and Source Files.
+Password-controlled access to these solutions is provided through the Altera® FPGA Academic Program.
+To request access, the Course Instructor must be a Member of the Altera FPGA Academic Program and can submit a request for Solutions and Source Files.

 Different versions of the laboratory exercises can be selected according to their release date.